Noah Purifoy: Noah Purifoy Outdoor Desert Art Museum

-In 1989, Purifoy moved to a friend's trailer in the Mojave Desert, and over the last fifteen years of his life built what is now the Noah Purifoy Outdoor Sculpture Museum.
-Located on 10 acres of open land near the town of Joshua Tree, California, the museum contains over one hundred works of art, including large scale assemblages, environmental sculptures, and installation art created by the artist between 1989–2004.
+In 1989, Purifoy moved to a friend's trailer in the Mojave Desert, and over the last fifteen years of his life built what is now the Noah Purifoy Desert Art Museum.
+Located on 10 acres of open land near the town of Joshua Tree, California, the museum contains over one hundred works of art, including large scale assemblages, environmental sculptures, and installation art created by the artist between 1989 and 2004.
 While giving the appearance of a salvage yard with tires, bathroom fixtures, TVs, ragged clothes, toys and vacuum cleaners, each piece has a story to tell.
 One piece has a water fountain labeled “White” and a toilet labeled “Colored”.
 The museum is open to the public and is maintained and preserved by the Noah Purifoy Foundation, established in 1998.

 Work and exhibitions

 Two retrospectives of Purifoy's work have been organized.
 In 1997, the California African American Museum in Exposition Park mounted the first.
-In 2015, LACMA mounted a retrospective, relocating many of his works from the outdoor museum: Noah Purifoy: Junk Dada.
+In 2015, the Los Angeles County Museum of Art mounted a retrospective, relocating many of his works from the outdoor museum: Noah Purifoy: Junk Dada.

-Purifoy's work has been included in seminal group exhibitions including Pacific Standard Time: Crosscurrents in L.A.
-Painting and Sculpture, 1950-1970 (October 2011 - February 2012), Getty Center, Los Angeles, traveled to Martin-Gropius-Bau, Berlin, Germany (March – June 2012); Now Dig This!
-Art and Black Los Angeles 1960-1980 (October 2011 - January 2012), Hammer Museum, Los Angeles, California, traveled to MOMA PS1, New York, New York (October 2012 – March 2013); Soul of a Nation: Art in the Age of Black Power, Tate Modern, London (July - October 2017); and Outliers and American Vanguard Art (January - May 2018), National Gallery of Art, Washington D.C.
+Purifoy's work has been included in group exhibitions including Pacific Standard Time: Crosscurrents in L.A.
+Painting and Sculpture, 1950–1970 (October 2011 – February 2012), Getty Center, Los Angeles, traveled to Martin-Gropius-Bau, Berlin, Germany (March – June 2012); Now Dig This!
+Art and Black Los Angeles 1960–1980 (October 2011 – January 2012), Hammer Museum, Los Angeles, California, traveled to the Museum of Modern Art's PS1, New York, New York (October 2012 – March 2013); Soul of a Nation: Art in the Age of Black Power, Tate Modern, London (July – October 2017); and Outliers and American Vanguard Art (January – May 2018), National Gallery of Art, Washington D.C.